 Sure, I made coconut flour based breads but they had so many eggs that they never were able to reach that “sandwich bread” consistently I sometimes missed.
 They certainly never came close to sourdough bread.

-When I met my dear friend Andrea from It Takes Time, she whipped up a batch of gluten free sourdough bread that was totally out of this world!
+In 2015 I met my dear friend Andrea from It Takes Time and she whipped up a batch of gluten free sourdough bread that was totally out of this world!
 She literally made it in minutes and we were gobbling up the deliciousness within an hour.

 Of course I had to have the recipe.
 Andrea shared this one with me and I couldn’t wait to get home and make it myself!